imurray/redirectify/README.md

 I've found the Chrome documentation and API harder to work with than Firefox's.
 Also, to upload extensions, the Chrome webstore makes you pay to register as a developer, which is a turn-off for casual development.

+At some point in 2021, before Google lock things down, I should probably make a version of the extension that can use Chrome's new Manifest 3 API.
+It looks possible.
+As I use Firefox, I haven't got around to it yet.